rhomobile/rhomobile-docs/docs/en/4.1.0/guide/rhoelements-runtime.md

 This section assumes you have created your web pages to run locally on the device or remotely on a web server;

-1. Find the file "\Program Files\RhoElements\config\Config.xml" on your Motorola Windows Mobile/CE device and copy it to your PC.
+1. Find the file "\Program Files\RhoElements\config\Config.xml" on your Zebra Windows Mobile/CE device and copy it to your PC.
 2. Open config.xml in your PC's text editor.
 3. Find the "Application" entry in the config.xml file and change its startPage parameter to the location of your HTML pages either locally ex: "file://\helloscan.html" or on your web server: "http://mydomain.com/mystartpage.index.html"
 4. Copy the config.xml file on your PC back to your mobile device.